How Has Supporting Trump Worked Out for Russia?

-We now know with more certainty than we did a couple weeks ago that the Russian government tried to tip the scales in last year’s presidential election toward Donald Trump, and central figures in the Trump campaign were apparently only too happy to accept the assistance.
-But just what did Russian President Vladimir Putin get for his efforts?
+We now know with more certainty than we did a couple weeks ago that the Russian government tried to tip the scales in last year’s presidential election toward Donald Trump and that central figures in the Trump campaign were apparently only too happy to accept the assistance.
+But just what did Russian president Vladimir Putin get for his efforts?
 Has he received a decent return on his investment, or is Trump backfiring on him?

-Here’s a look at some of the policy areas in which Putin likely hoped a Trump victory would advance Russian interests, and how well Trump has delivered (whether knowingly or unknowingly).
-Remember, it’s Putin giving the grades here, so high marks don’t necessarily mean a job well done.
+Here’s a look at some of the policy areas in which Putin likely hoped a Trump victory would advance Russian interests and how well Trump has delivered (whether knowingly or unknowingly).
+Remember, it’s Putin giving the grades here, so high marks don’t necessarily mean a job well-done.

 Sanctions